Voxelum/minecraft-launcher-core-node/README.md

 # ts-minecraft(WIP)
 All you need for minecraft in typescript.

 # Usage
 `import {NBT, ServerInfo, ...so on...} from 'minecraft'`

+Notice that this package is still WIP, no much tested yet.
+Used with the risk....

 Supporting:
 - NBT IO by `NBT` (not done)